 Look for a cotton sundress or other clothing made of natural fibers.
 Loose-fitting clothing will be your friend.
 We love this green cotton party dress for a summer outdoor wedding because it strikes the right balance between comfort, formality, and stylishness.
 For men, consider a light tan suit, or the old-fashioned chic of seersucker.

 Everyone knows water helps keep you cool.
 So carry a bottle of water in your purse.
 If you're a man, ask your date to hold it for you, or bring it in a white gift bag.
 It may take some creative camouflage, but better to have water handy than pass out during the vows.

 It may seem like a no-brainer, but sunscreen is a must.
 Especially when you're trying to stay cool, the last thing you want is a blistering sunburn.
-You never know when the sun will shift, and you'll be standing in full sun, without the possibility of moving to shade.
+You never know when the sun will shift, and chances are you'll be standing in full sun, without the possibility of moving to shade.

-Consider a Hat
+Consider a Hat or Parasol

 In Europe, wearing a hat to a fancy wedding is de rigueur.
 So adding a hat to your outfit will not only shield your face, but it will add some European punch to your ensemble.
 Make sure this is in keeping with the theme of the wedding; obviously a hat might look out of place at an evening affair.